Cookie Preferences

 ELIGIBILITY based at a UK research organisation eligible for AHRC funding

-The duration of these awards can be between nine to twelve months.
+The duration of these awards can be between nine to twelve months, and all funded projects must begin by 1 September 2026.

 Suggested for you